JOHN BARTON THERAPY | CENTRAL LONDON

 By James Hollis

-book for anyone in the throes of any kind of existential crisis.
+A beautiful little book for anyone in the throes of any kind of existential crisis.
 Wrote Jung: “We cannot live the afternoon of life according to the program of life’s morning, for what was great in the morning will be little at evening and what in the morning was true, at evening will have become a lie" (Hollis is a Jungian analyst).
 So we give up our “provisional personality” and emerge, reborn, into a passionate life.

 By Susan Jeffers